Handling IPN (Instant Payment Notification)

 Signature verification

-Always verify the IPN signature to ensure the notification comes from dpay.pl and not a third party.
+Always verify the IPN signature to make sure the notification came from dpay.pl and not from a third party.

-The signature is generated using the SHA-256 algorithm from the concatenation of field values and your Secret Hash:
+The signature is generated with SHA-256 by directly concatenating the field values and your Secret Hash:

 PHP